-(The legal bit: Oban CC can take no responsibility for the planning or conduct of these trips, and the Club's SCA affiliation does not provide any form of insurance cover.
+(The legal bit: Oban CC can take no responsibility for the planning or conduct of Peer Paddles, and the Club's SCA affiliation does not provide any form of insurance cover.
 Enough paranoia - get out and enjoy your paddling!)

 Club members come from all backgrounds and all levels of kayaking experience.
 We are fortunate to have qualified kayaking coaches in the Club who help paddlers develop their skills.

 We organise swimming pool sessions throughout the winter to introduce newer members to key skills and for more experienced paddlers to brush up on their paddle strokes and find that bomb-proof roll.
 The season is kicked off with an on-the-water coaching weekend with skill improvement sessions throughout the summer.